graphsense/graphsense.github.io/documentation.md

 **Q: Who is funding GraphSense?**

 Currently GraphSense development relies on public research grants.
-Most importantly the EU H2020 project [TITANIUM](https://titanium-project.eu/) and the Austrian national research project [VIRTRCIME](https://virtcrime-project.info/).
+Most importantly the EU H2020 project [TITANIUM](https://titanium-project.eu/) and the Austrian national research projects [VIRTRCIME](https://virtcrime-project.info/) and [KRYPTOMONITOR](https://kryptomonitor-project.info/).

 **Q: Why don't you just some other existing cryptocurrency/blockchain analytics tool?**

 GraphSense development is very much driven by the needs of our project partners and our own research needs.
 We found that no existing commercial tool fulfills the most important need, if you want to conduct more advanced cryptocurrency analysis: full control over collected data and the ability to run customized analytics jobs.
 GraphSense is very much designed for **data-driven cryptocurrency analytics**.

 We do, however, make use of an existing open source tool: we wrapped and integrated [BlockSci](https://github.com/citp/BlockSci) in our pipeline.

+**Q: I need a certain new feature, can you provide it?**

+First of all, let us know what you need, ideally by filing a *feature request* issue in the relevant repository, probably the [GraphSense Dashboard](https://github.com/graphsense/graphsense-dashboard) or the [GraphSense API](https://github.com/graphsense/graphsense-openapi).
+Alternatively, you can write an email to [contact@graphsense.info](mailto:contact@graphsense.info).

+Whether we can implement a feature request depends on whether it fits into our agenda or not.
+That in turn depends on the research funding model we are currently working on.

 [spark]: https://spark.apache.org/